-- ✓ Smart Energy Design Assistance Center (SEDAC) Located at the University of IL Urbana-Champaign, SEDAC is an applied research program sponsored by IL DCEO that provides advice and analyses to private and public facilities in IL to help save energy in buildings.
-They have completed a campus wide energy audit for the College, and assist with IGEN initiatives such as the Behavior Change for Energy Efficiency "Dashboard" Pilot Program. - ✓ Midwest Energy Efficiency Alliance (MEEA) MEEA is a collaborative network advancing energy efficiency in the Midwest.
-Based in Chicago, they coordinate several training and educational programs in IL including Building Operator Certification, Home Performance with Energy Star, the IL Home Performance.
+✓ Smart Energy Design Assistance Center (SEDAC) - Located at the University of Illinois Urbana-Champaign, SEDAC is an applied research program sponsored by Illinois DCEO that provides advice and analyses to private and public facilities in Illinois to help save energy in buildings.
+They have completed a campus wide

+- energy audit for the College and assist with IGEN initiatives such as the Behavior Change for Energy Efficiency "Dashboard" Pilot Program. - ✓ Midwest Energy Efficiency Alliance (MEEA) MEEA is a collaborative network advancing energy efficiency in the Midwest.
+Based in Chicago, they coordinate several training and educational programs in Illinois including Building Operator Certification, Home Performance with Energy Star, the Illinois Home Performance.
 IGEN collaborates with MEEA on various programs, and the College works directly with them on others. - ✓ Other area Community Colleges, and SIUC JALC's facilities staff and the JALC Sustainability Coordinator have collaborated on sustainability issues with staff at Rend Lake, Southeastern, Shawnee, Kaskaskia, Southwestern, and Lewis and Clark community colleges as well as SIUC.
-This past spring the College hosted a summit where area college facilities directors gathered to network and exchange ideas on how to make campus operations more energy efficient.
-Good communications and a sharing of resources and information with these valuable partners helps each of us to further our sustainability efforts. - ✓ Illinois Department of Commerce and Economic Opportunity (DCEO) JALC staff have developed good working relationships with IL DCEO's state Energy Office and the College takes advantage of many of the public sector energy efficiency rebate and incentive programs they offer.
+This past spring, the College hosted a summit where area college facilities directors gathered to network and exchange ideas on how to make campus operations more energy efficient.
+Good communications and a sharing of resources and information with these valuable partners helps each of us to further our sustainability efforts. - ✓ Illinois Department of Commerce and Economic Opportunity (DCEO) JALC staff have developed good working relationships with Illinois DCEO's state Energy Office, and the College takes advantage of many of the public sector energy efficiency rebate and incentive programs they offer. - ✓ EarthWays Center of Missouri Botanical Gardens JALC Sustainability Center has collaborated on training programs focused on increasing energy efficiency with EarthWays Energy Programs Manager.